Alcohol Intake Calculator

 QUESTION 15

-What are the risks of excessive drinking?
+What are the effects of excessive drinking?

 Increases risk of liver disease, heart disease, cancer, stroke, and addiction.
 It also impairs judgment, leading to accidents and injuries.